• Skip to primary navigation

 Enjoy the end of summer with slices of cold and refreshing Bailey’s Irish Cream Pie.
 A simple dessert that is a make-ahead crowd pleaser.

 Where did the summer go?
 When we moved to the new house earlier this summer, we moved to a new town.
-The kids have to switch schools and I just assumed that they would go back when everyone else does.
+The kids have to switch schools, and I just assumed that they would go back when everyone else does.
 Turns out I was wrong.
-I looked at the school calendar and we go back before Labor Day.
+I looked at the school calendar, and we go back before Labor Day.
 I just lost a week of summer.
-I’m one of those moms that really doesn’t love sending her kids back to school.
-(School supplies though – can’t get enough.)
+I’m one of those moms who really doesn’t love sending her kids back to school.
+(School supplies, though—can’t get enough.)

 I like having them around and the freedom that summer brings.
 I like being able to linger longer over a morning cup of coffee, being able to go on an impromptu adventure or explore a new place, and afternoons at the pool.
-I like coming into the living room and seeing them reading on the couch or in the kitchen making a snack.
+I like coming into the living room and seeing them reading on the couch or making a snack in the kitchen.
 I just like having them around.

-I’m going to keep summer alive for a while longer and I’m going to do that with cold slices of Bailey’s Irish Cream Pie.
+I’m going to keep summer alive for a while longer, and I’m going to do that with cold slices of Bailey’s Irish Cream Pie.
 I always think of Bailey’s as being a winter drink, but I have to say, it is really refreshing in the summertime.
 And in pie form, it’s pretty amazing year-round.
-This is a great make-ahead dessert and great for end-of-summer parties and barbecues.
+This is a great make-ahead dessert, perfect for end-of-summer parties and barbecues.

 Why You Will LOVE This Recipe